zulip/zulip/templates/zerver/help/resolve-a-topic.md

 {end_tabs}

-Marking a topic as resolved edits its name to add the `✔ ` and triggers an automated message from Notification Bot explaining that you resolved the topic.

 ## Mark a topic as unresolved

+Marking a topic as unresolved edits its name to remove the `✔ ` and triggers an automated message from Notification Bot explaining that you unresolved the topic.

+### Via the message topic bar

+{start_tabs}

+1. Hover over a topic in the message recipient pane.

+2. Click on the **✔** icon to mark it as unresolved.

+{end_tabs}

+### Via the left sidebar

 {start_tabs}